IQ404/study-notes/README.md

 loo()
 ```

+❓ Is the code above reveal a bug?

 ❓ Explain why, after running for some time, the following code will output `1`.
+Is this a bug?

 ```python
 from taichi.examples.patterns import taichi_logo